Letitia MacTavish Hargrave: In Rupert's Land

 James and Letitia Hargrave embarked from Britain to the New World in 1840.
 The particularly rough voyage (for a well-to-do Scottish Lady) in a Hudson's Bay Company cargo ship caused a fair bit of discontent for the young Mrs. Hargrave, and the subsequent dramatic change in the way of life at York Factory were the first obstacles in forging a new life in Rupert's Land.

 York Factory, located in the far Northern expanse of modern-day Manitoba, was a major trading post for the Hudson's Bay Company.
 At the mouth of the Hayes River, the trading post gave access to the vast waterways protruding from the Hudson's Bay throughout the Northwest.

 This was the new, rugged home of Letitia MacTavish Hargrave.
 The Hargraves essentially had full control over a district "more than twice the size of Great Britain".
 Letitia's experiences in adapting from a socialite life in Britain to that of an important woman on the frontier is the source of many of the compiled letters attributed to her, in which she describes life in the frozen wastes of the North and her dealings with fellow trader's wives, the local indigenous peoples and the dramatic weather.

-Making the most of her situation, Letitia held on to the societal and material comforts to which she was accustomed, wearing elaborate, beautiful gowns and retaining a host of servants in the manor in which they lived.
-Letitia adapted quite effortlessly to the new world in which she lived by holding on to the lifestyle to which she was accustomed, approaching life with a fair bit of optimism.
+Letitia held on to the societal and material comforts to which she was accustomed, wearing elaborate gowns and retaining a host of servants in the manor in which they lived.
+Letitia adapted to the new world in which she lived by holding on to the lifestyle to which she was accustomed.

 Letitia, as the only permanent white female resident at York Factory, enjoyed a life of privilege and reverence from the native inhabitants of the settlement, developing unique relationships with local "Squaw" women, who referred to her as a Chieftainess in their own language.